 As one of the largest landowners in Cook County, the Metropolitan Water Reclamation District of Greater Chicago (MWRD) plays a leading role in ensuring that its land use aligns with its many clean water initiatives to protect the environment, mitigate flooding, and respond to neighboring community needs.
 In keeping with that commitment, on Jan.
 19 the MWRD Board of Commissioners adopted an updated list of criteria that is considered when leasing its real estate.
-The criteria list, which can be found at mwrd.org/real-estate-0 and clicking on MWRD Real Estate Documents, was adopted following a public comment period and study session before the MWRD Board of Commissioners.
+The criteria list, which can be found at mwrd.org/rules-and-ordinances, was adopted following a public comment period and study session before the MWRD Board of Commissioners.